 experiencing serious financial difficulty due to a sudden and unexpected situation.
 In 2018-2019, the awarded funding was $7.9 million.

 To learn more about emergency funding, visit your campus Student Service Centre in person, or email email@example.com.

-George Brown College Work Study Program pays students minimum wage for up to 15
+The George Brown College Work Study Program provides opportunities for students to work on campus for up to 15 hours per week.